StuartG24/StuartG24/README.md

 Hi, I’m @StuartG24

-I have recently started a Masters course studying AI and have started to learn to use Python for data science and building Machine Learning models.
+I have recently started a Masters course studying AI and have started to learn to use Python and R for data science and building Machine Learning models.

 Hopefully I will do some simple ML projects and post them to Github to share and share ideas with others